When Is the Best Time To Visit Yellowstone?

 Fall is the lead in to winter as well as the breeding season.
 Bison usually enter the rut around mid August while elk and deer tend to be a little later in September.
 During the fall it is very common to see male bison or elk sparring to establish dominance within the herd.
 Hearing the elk bugle this time of year is a magical experience.
 Other animals, like the bears are busy fattening up for winter.
 Black Bears are known to consume between 15,000 and 20,000 calories per day to pack on the additional fat store to get them through the winter.
 Fall is a usually quiet time in the park with fewer visitors.
 It's a great opportunity to experience some of the popular attractions like Old Faithful, The Grand Canyon of the Yellowstone, Norris Geyser Basin, and even Yellowstone Lake.
 If you visit late enough in the fall, you might even get to experience a little mountain snow before they close the roads for the winter.

 Winter is a time of solitude.
 All of the park entrances are closed except for the North Entrance in Gardiner, Montana and the Northeast Entrance in Cooke City, Montana.
 Travel on park roads is limited to snowcoach, guided snowmobile tours and cross country skis.
 With the limited access comes the unique personal experience.
 Without the crowds it may feel like you have the park to yourself.
-There are numerous cross country ski and snowshoe trails throughout the park.
-This is a great way to experience Yellowstone during the winter.
+There are numerous cross country ski and snowshoe trails throughout the park, which is a great way to experience Yellowstone during the winter.
 Wolves become a little easier to spot as they tend to stick out against the snow-white backdrop.
 The Lamar Valley is accessible by car and is a great spot to wolf watch.
-Another popular attraction during the winter is the Boiling River located between the North Entrance and Mammoth Hot Springs.
-The Boiling River is created when the hot water from a natural hot spring flows into the Gardner River mixing with the ice cold water to create a comfortable temperature to soak in.
-Sitting in the Boiling River, surrounded by snow watching bison in the distance is quite the thrill.

 As you can see there is plenty to look forward to anytime of year in Yellowstone National Park.
 If you can make it happen, come back a few times and experience each of the seasons.
 It truly is a magical place and worth the trip.
 For info on getting to Yellowstone check out our blog on direct flights to Bozeman and be sure to subscribe to our blog to get more great tips to help you plan your visit.